Jenna Ortega: 2024–present: Continued film roles

 In the dark comedy Death of a Unicorn (2025), Paul Rudd and Ortega starred as a father and daughter who accidentally kill a unicorn, leading to brutal consequences.
-Ortega said she was drawn to the project because of its original and unique script.
+Ortega said she was drawn to the project because of its script, deeming it original and unique.
 The film received mixed reviews.
-Peter Travers of ABC News said Ortega "takes this horror comedy into human territory and gives it a beating heart", bringing energy to the story despite its perceived shortcomings.
-Another review in IGN described her portrayal as a "wonderfully lived-in performance" of a withdrawn youth, praising her ability to "inject great thought and subtext into any scenario".
-She next featured in Trey Edward Shults' Hurry Up Tomorrow, co-starring alongside Abel Tesfaye and Barry Keoghan.
-Ortega played Anima, a troubled young woman who pulls Tesfaye's character into an existential odyssey.
-The film was panned by critics, but Ortega's performance was generally praised.
-Clint Worthington of RogerEbert.com felt that she did "her best to uplift her half of the movie", while Frank Scheck of The Hollywood Reporter commended her "intense" energy.
-IndieWire's Charles Bramesco, however, dismissed her performance as "imitative and hollow".
+Peter Travers of ABC News said Ortega brought energy to the story despite its perceived shortcomings.
+A review in IGN called her portrayal a "wonderfully lived-in performance" of a withdrawn youth, praising her ability to "inject great thought and subtext into any scenario".
+She next featured in Trey Edward Shults's thriller film Hurry Up Tomorrow, co-starring with Abel Tesfaye and Barry Keoghan.
+Ortega played a troubled young woman who pulls Tesfaye's character into an existential odyssey.
+Critics panned the film.
+Clint Worthington of RogerEbert.com felt Ortega did "her best to uplift her half of the movie", while Frank Scheck of The Hollywood Reporter commended her "intense" energy.
+On the other hand, IndieWire's Charles Bramesco called her performance "imitative and hollow".

-Ortega reprised her role as Wednesday in the second season of Wednesday.
-She became a producer, which she described as a "natural progression" since the first season was "naturally already very collaborative", though she said her new role made her feel "more empowered to speak my mind".
-Ortega was involved with writing, design, and casting, where she discussed scripts, oversaw prosthetics, and observed auditions and chemistry reads.
-She stated the experience was "a great education" where she sought to immerse herself and absorb as much as possible.
-Upon the season's 2025 release, Ortega's performance continued to received positive reviews.
-RogerEbert.com described her portrayal as "expertly calibrated between menacing and inquisitive", and The Guardian said her "charisma could power a thousand hearses".
+In August 2025, Ortega reprised her role as Wednesday in the second season of Wednesday.
+She became a producer, which she called a "natural progression" due to the first season's collaborative nature, though she said her new role made her feel "more empowered to speak [her] mind".
+Ortega was involved with writing, design, and casting; she discussed scripts, oversaw prosthetics, and observed auditions and chemistry reads.
+She said the experience was "a great education" where she sought to immerse herself and absorb as much as possible.
+Ortega's performance in the second season received positive reviews.
+RogerEbert.com called it "expertly calibrated between menacing and inquisitive", and The Guardian said her "charisma could power a thousand hearses".
+She also received her second Golden Globe and Actor Award (Note: Known as the Screen Actors Guild Awards before a November 2025 name change to the Actor Awards) nominations.